juanjofrelopez/design-patterns/remote/README.md

 ## Macro Commands

 A macro command can execute other commands in order one at a time.
 Is a class that receives an array of commands to be executed sequentially.
+To undo, all the commands that were invoked in the macro must undo their previous actions.
+By putting all comands in an array, you can decide dinamically which commands you want to go into that macro.
+This is more elegant and requires less new code.

+## Dumb vs Smart commands

+dumb commands just invoke an execute function on a receiver.
+You could also implement all the logic inside the command to make it smarter.
+The disadvantage is that you loose decoupling between invoker and receiver and also loose the ability to parameterize your commands with receivers

+## Longer undo history

+You can keep track of more than one command by using a stack and popping the last one.

+## More uses of the command pattern: QUEUING commands

+Commands give us a way to package computation.
+This computation may be invoked long after the client created the command.
+Also it could be even run in another thread.
+This scenario can be applied to many other application such as:

+- schedulers
+- thread pools
+- job queues
+- etc

+If we take for example a job queue, the command enter on one side of the queue and a job scheduler takes them on the other, executes them and then take another.
+It just calls the `execute()` method as long as its of type command.
+The job queue classes are totally decoupled from the objects that are doing the computation.

+## More uses of the command pattern: Loging requests

+As we execute commands, we store a history of them and when a crash occurs, we reload the command objects and invoke their `execute()` method.
+This is particularlly useful in databases that invoke computation on large datastructures.
+Also in transactional systems where a transaction was done or not at all.